Chargent Payment Processing for Salesforce

 Please refer to the administration guide for your particular payment gateway for additional information.

 The minimum fields required to process a credit card transaction using Chargent will vary slightly depending on your payment gateway provider and settings.
-For this reason, we have not made any fields required on the Chargent Order, Opportunity, or Case.
+For this reason, we have not made any fields required on the Chargent Order.

 In general terms, however, the following fields should be populated: